cbialorucki/CSE-310-Web-Apps/README.md

 # CSE 310 Web Apps
 # Overview

-{Provide a description the web app that you wrote.
-Describe how to start a test server on your computer and what website to open up to see the first page of the app.}

-{Describe your purpose for writing this software.}
+This is a polling web application, themed after the Everybody Votes Channel from the now unsupported Nintendo Wii console.
+Much of the code in this project comes from the official Django beginner tutorial, but I have extended it and added additional functionality.

+To run this project, download the source code and run this command while in the root of the project

+`python manage.py runserver`

+NOTE: You will need Python and Django installed for this to work.

+I wrote this web app in order to learn about Django.
+Unfortunately, I did not spend as much time as I would have liked.
+I will continue to work on other Django projects to get a better grasp on how to use it.
+I come away from this project feeling that Django tries so hard to abstract away web fundamentals that it makes it harder to understand.

 {Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running (starting the server and navigating through the web pages) and a walkthrough of the code.}
+It should be a 4-5 minute demo of the software running (starting the server and navigating through the web pages) and a walk through of the code.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Web Pages

-{Describe each of the web pages you created and how the web app transitions between each of them.
-Also describe what is dynamically created on each page.}
+This web app has three pages with dynamic content.
+The home page lists all the polls currently available to vote on.
+Clicking on any of the polls will lead you to the detail page for that poll.

+The detail page lists the question text, and allows a user to select a choice from a list of possible choices.
+The user can then vote through a form, where the are sent to the results page.

+The results page lists how popular each item was.
+All this information is driven by a SQLite database and is interfaced with Django using models.

+To reduce boilerplate code, or repeated code, helper templates were also created to share the header, footer, and some elements in the head section of each HTML page.

 # Development Environment